NaNoWriMo is almost over, and you are nowhere close to your writing goal.

 Winning NaNoWriMo will show you that you can actually finish a book... which means, you can finish writing any book.
-Finishing NaNoWriMo brings you one (massive) step closer to becoming a career author.
+Finishing NaNoWriMo brings you one (massive) step closer to becoming a professional author.

 Though I work from an outline, and I think I know where it’s going, my stories always find a way to veer off the path, and into the dark thicket of trees where no man has ever gone before.
 Someone once compared the process of writing to walking into a dark room with only a candle.
 You find out what's inside bit by bit.

-- Schedule it
+- Schedule your writing time